Registration error affects up to 6,000 Arizona voters

-PHOENIX (AP) — A voter registration error caused up to 6,000 Arizona voters to get a mail ballot with only federal races, Secretary of State Katie Hobbs said Tuesday.
+PHOENIX (AP) — A voter registration error may have caused some Arizona voters to get a mail ballot with only federal races, Secretary of State Katie Hobbs said Tuesday.

-Hobbs, who is the Democratic nominee for governor, said in a statement that affected voters will receive the correct ballot shortly.
+A problem with the link between voter registration and driver’s license databases may have caused as many as 6,000 voters to be improperly flagged as lacking proof of citizenship documentation on file.
+Election officials are sifting through the list to determine how many of the 6,000 were improperly flagged.

+Approximately 1,000 of them received a mail ballot without local races, but it’s too soon to know how many of those should have received a full ballot, state Elections Director Kori Lorick said Wednesday.
+The others did not request a mail ballot but could vote in person.

-When people register to vote in Arizona or update their registration, an election system queries driver’s license records to verify whether the person has proven their citizenship.
+When people register to vote in Arizona or update their registration, an election system queries Motor Vehicle Division records to verify whether the person has proven their citizenship.
 Those who don’t have citizenship documentation on file are not eligible to vote in state elections and are registered as “federal only” voters.

-Sophia Solis, a spokeswoman for Hobbs, said the driver’s license query failed to properly verify the citizenship for some people, leading them to to be improperly registered as federal only voters.
-She did not provide a breakdown of their party affiliation or describe the characteristics that led to problems.
+Lorick said the driver’s license query failed to properly verify the citizenship for some people, leading them to be improperly registered as federal only voters.

 Federal only voters have been a subject of political wrangling since the U.S. Supreme Court ruled in 2013 that Arizona cannot require documentary proof of citizenship for people to vote in national elections.
 The state responded by creating two classes of voters — those who can vote in all races and those who can vote only in federal elections.

-Note: This story has been updated with new information from the Secretary of State’s Office indicating only about 1,000 of the 6,000 potentially affected voters received a mail ballot.